Skip to main content

 Why Datoria

-There are many SQL parsers.
-Most solve a subset of the problem well.
-Here's how Datoria compares to the alternatives -- and why you might choose it.
+There are plenty of SQL parsers.
+Most handle a subset of the problem well.
+Here's how Datoria stacks up against the alternatives, and where it differs.

-Before comparing features, it's worth understanding why the alternatives fall short.
-The issue isn't just who owns them -- it's what they can't do:
+Before comparing features, it's worth understanding what the alternatives can't do, regardless of who owns them:

-• SQLGlot is Python-only (18x slower than compiled parsers), produces lossy output (drops comments, whitespace, keyword casing), and a SIGMOD 2025 paper found a 40% translation error rate on certain dialect pairs.
+• SQLGlot is Python-only (about 18x slower than compiled parsers), produces lossy output (drops comments, whitespace, keyword casing), and a SIGMOD 2025 paper found a 40% translation error rate on certain dialect pairs.
 No error recovery means broken SQL produces no output.

-• SDF/Fusion supports 4 dialects vs our 15, produces lossy output (DataFusion logical plan discards syntax), and the SQL parser is proprietary -- the dbt-fusion repo publishes lexers and Jinja but the actual SQL grammars and parser are not available.
+• SDF/Fusion supports 4 dialects against our 15, produces lossy output (the DataFusion logical plan discards syntax), and the SQL parser is proprietary — the dbt-fusion repo publishes lexers and Jinja, but the actual SQL grammars and parser are not available.

-• Apache Calcite parses a SQL standard subset only -- it can't handle BigQuery, Snowflake, or T-SQL syntax natively.
+• Apache Calcite parses a SQL-standard subset.
+It can't handle BigQuery, Snowflake, or T-SQL syntax natively.

-• jOOQ is a DSL-first product whose parser reformats output -- designed for translation, not preservation.
+• jOOQ is a DSL-first product whose parser reformats output.
+It's designed for translation, not preservation.

-These are architectural limitations, not feature gaps.
-They cannot be fixed incrementally.
-AND the two most popular options (SQLGlot, SDF) are now owned by a single competitor.
+These are architectural limitations, not feature gaps — you can't close them incrementally.
+And the two most popular options (SQLGlot, SDF) are now owned by the same competitor.

 Overview